 I'm a recent graduate of Anacostia (2012) I went on to study at Virginia Commonwealth University's School of Social Work (Ranked #11 in the nation #4 in VA) with a minor in Political Science.
 I attended Anacostia my entire high school career and it has a huge impact on who I am today.
 I am not alone I can account for many of my peers older and younger who've went on to go college and actually stay.
 The parents and disloyal alumni below no nothing about the new Anacostia its staff and our principal.
 The staff helped me through hard times they were not there just as academic support but also emotional support and I am not alone.
 They deal everyday with students who come to school uninterested in learning.
 Students who main focus are being known even if it means havoc.
 These same individuals were my friends.
 1) Before you judge the school look at your child they're not that angel you want to believe they are 2) go meet the staff get involved don't take for truth everything you see on the news and hear around town.
 Alumni kick rocks you left and never came back you know nothing of the new Anacostia its staff or its students.
 I'm proud Indian There is so much more to say.

 Anacostia High School is a public high school in Washington.
 The principal of Anacostia High School is Ian Roberts, whose e-mail is Ian.Roberts@dc.gov.
-828 students attend Anacostia High School and identify as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
-0% of the Anacostia High School students are "limited in English proficiency."
+828 students go to Anacostia High School and identify mostly as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
+0% of the Anacostia High School students have "limited English proficiency."
 76% of the 828 students here are paying reduced lunch prices.
-The student to teacher ratio at Anacostia High School is 12:1.
+The ratio of students to teachers at Anacostia High School is 12:1.
 Cesar Chavez PCS - Capitol Hill is one of the nearest high schools.

 - Drawing painting